 - 1. Fill out the international application form online: www.ozarks.edu/admissions/apply - 2.
 All supporting documents must be submitted before an admission decision is granted.
 After admission, the Office of Admission will need official copies of all supporting documents.
 Supporting documents include: - Standardized Test Scores/Test-Optional Admissions: Standardized test scores from either the SAT or ACT are highly recommended but are not required. - Demonstrated English proficiency (IELTS or TOEFL score): All international candidates for admission must prove English language proficiency by at least one of the following: - Test of English as a Foreign Language (TOEFL) or comparable instrument.
-Minimum TOEFL score is 550 paper-based, 78 internet-based - A minimum of 6.0 on the International English Language Testing system (IELTS) - o A minimum of a 450 on the verbal component of the SAT - For transfer students, two semesters with grades of B or higher in English composition courses at regionally accredited post-secondary institutions in the United States - Official transcripts and certified English translations if applicable - Official copy of secondary school diploma (if available)
+Minimum TOEFL score is 550 paper-based, 78 internet-based - Duolingo English test minimum score of 100. - o A minimum of 6.0 on the International English Language Testing system (IELTS) - o A minimum of a 450 on the verbal component of the SAT - For transfer students, two semesters with grades of B or higher in English composition courses at regionally accredited post-secondary institutions in the United States - o Interview with Director of Walton program or Director of Admission - Official transcripts and certified English translations if applicable - Official copy of secondary school diploma (if available)